pmitros/cpsd-lottery/docs/language.md

 * For free/reduced lunch families, you have a much better shot of getting into all the immersion programs.
 And even if the kindergarten is full, it's quite likely that in 1st grade and above spots will open up.

 * For determined paid lunch families, some do succeed in waiting out the waitlist.
 We know families that transferred in 1st, 2nd, or even 3rd grade, often with the help of a parent, a tutor, or weekend language programs.
-We're not suggesting you do that, frankly we're amazed how determined some families are, and thought we should let everyone know the options, and let you decide.
+We're not suggesting you do that, frankly we're amazed how determined some families are, and thought we should let everyone have the info so you can make the best decision.
 Also, at the MLK School, in the third grade the Chinese immersion and non-immersion strands merge, so you can switch then as well.

 ### World Language Programs
 There are also options for world language programs, where kids learn for less than an hour a day.